 Are mealworms bad for cats?
 Absolutely not!
 Cats are predatory animals, and they love to eat other small prey like insects and worms.
 These are also a pretty good source of protein for them.
 Mealworms contain around 15 to 20 percent protein.
 Cats are also widely known to eat insects and worms.

 Based on new studies, experts in the UK are urging pet owners to provide insect protein-rich diets to their cats and dogs.
-They are claiming that insects based diets are even better than steaks for your pets So, you can provide your cat with some fry mealworms from a reputable store but make sure they are fed properly.
+They are claiming that insects based diets are even better than steaks for your pets So, you can provide your cat with some dry mealworms from a reputable store or from online but make sure they are fed properly.
 Sometimes, when you source pet food from anywhere, it could contain contaminated elements and, therefore, could cause stomach problems and even worms.
 So, be careful.

-These are sold as food for the lizards and other small animals, but if they are good quality, they can also be given to cats.
+These are sold as food for the lizards and other small animals, but if they are of good quality, they can also be given to cats.

 Cats can eat a lot of insects.
 They love to chase and hunt these small creatures, as it is their natural behavior to do so.
 Mostly, these insects are not dangerous to your cats.

-What insects can cats eat without getting poisoned or infected?
+What insects can cats eat?

 - House spiders